leeleelee3264/my-hugo-tech-blog/content/post/2021-01-30-docker-cheet-sheet.md

 +++
-title = "(en) Docker Cheat Sheet" date = "2021-01-30"
-description = "Docker Cheat Sheet에 대해서 다룬다." tags = ["Cheat"]
+title = "[Cheat Sheet] (en) Docker Cheat Sheet" date = "2021-01-30" description = "Cheat sheet for Docker.
+It consists of Dockerfile like FROM, RUN, ENTRYPOINT, VOLUME and Docker command like docker build, docker image, docker run." tags = ["Cheat"]
 +++

 <br>
 <br>

-> Docker Cheat Sheet에 대해서 다룬다.
+> Cheat sheet for Docker.
+It consists of Dockerfile like FROM, RUN, ENTRYPOINT, VOLUME and Docker command like docker build, docker image, docker run.

 <br>